VaishnaveeSharma/VR-Presentation-MEgATrack/README.md

 - ## Depth-based approaches <br>
 Depth sensors have been widely applied to hand-tracking.
 Model-based approaches can reliably fit a hand mesh to the reconstructed point cloud provided by the depth sensor, but this approach does not generalize to RGB images.

+## Data Generation
+In this work, depth tracker has been used to generate ground truth hand poses for training the keypoint estimation network.
+This model based tracker requires minimal human intervention (2D bounding boxes) if the tracker fails.
+The system maximizes the quality of the ground truth data without sacrificing mobility.
+As a result, training set is larger and more diverse in terms of hand shape, pose and background variation than any previously proposed RGB datasets.

 ## Working

 ![](images/fig3.PNG)

 System starts by taking images from four monochrome cameras and detect the left and right hands in each image, producing a set of bounding boxes.
 Followed by cropping of bounding box from the image and pass it to a network that detects 21 keypoints on the hand.
 The resulting keypoints are then used to fit a 3D hand pose.

-## Step 1: capturing images of hand through the use of four fisheye cameras
+## Step 1: Capturing images of hand using four fisheye cameras

 ![](images/fig9.JPG)

-Four VGA, synchronized, global-shutter cameras to drive our hand tracker.
+Four fisheye cameras are used to drive hand tracker.
 Each camera covers a 150◦ (width), 120◦ (height) and 175◦ (diagonal) FOV.

 ## Step 2: Hand detection